dtorobay/chirpstack-AU915/README.md

 Go back to nano and write the key inside jwt_secret=" "

 Save changes and exit nano again.

+To give full permission to this file, white on the root command line:

+sudo chmod 777 chirpstack-application-server.toml

 To confirm the installation was done correctly: